richardlaugesen/ruvpy/README.md

 We would like to acknowledge and thank everyone who has help this project in various ways.
 Please see the [CONTRIBUTORS](CONTRIBUTORS) file for a full list of individuals.

-For proper citation of this project, please refer to the [CITATION.cff](CITATION.cff) file, which provides guidance on how to cite the software and relevant publications.
+For proper citation of this project, please refer to the [CITATION.cff](CITATION.cff) file, which provides guidance on how to cite the software.
+Please also consider citing the publications listed above.

 ## Code of conduct